Institutional and General Policies

 In order for a student to be eligible to participate in an academic, community or clinical program that involves potential unsupervised contact with children, the disabled or the elderly, the student may be required to undergo a criminal background check, which could include a Criminal Offender Record Information (CORI) check and/or a Sex Offender Registry Information (SORI) check.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible to participate in such activities.
 The College is authorized by the Commonwealth’s Department of Criminal Justice Information Services, pursuant to Massachusetts General Laws, Chapter 6, Sections 167-178B, to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.

-For more information regarding the College’s CORI/SORI check process, please contact the College CORI/SORI Officer at 617-228-2193.
+For more information regarding the College’s CORI/SORI check process, please contact the College CORI/SORI representative at 617-228-2193.
 In accordance with federal law, the College is required to advise the campus community where information concerning registered sex offenders may be obtained.
-Accordingly, in order to access public information pertaining to registered sex offenders enrolled or employed at the College, please contact the Commonwealth of Massachusetts Sex Offender Registry Board, located at P.O.
+Accordingly, to access public information pertaining to registered sex offenders enrolled or employed at the College, please contact the Commonwealth of Massachusetts Sex Offender Registry Board, located at P.O.
 Box 4547, Salem, MA 01970-4647, 978-740-6400, or the BHCC Office of Public Safety and Campus Police, located in Room A200.

 You have the right to refuse to permit the College to release directory information.
-To do so, you must request in writing that a privacy code be placed on your directory information and give it to the Registrar’s Office.
+To do so, you must request that a privacy code be placed on your directory information and give it to the Registrar’s Office.
 If a privacy code is placed on your record, no directory information will be released in College publications or to third parties, excluding cases in which the Solomon Amendment or lawful subpoenas require the College to release such information by law.

 Notwithstanding the College’s definition of directory information, the Department of Defense, pursuant to the Omnibus Consolidated Appropriations Act of 1997, identifies the following additional student information as directory information for Department of Defense purposes: student’s address, age and level of education.
 This information is available and accessible from student records.
 Directory information may be submitted without your consent to the Department of Defense in accordance with the Solomon Amendment.